What 'Smart Money' actually means in the Tapeline Score (and why it's not what you think).

 The point of breaking out the sub-score is exactly this kind of nuance.
 The composite gives you a summary; the breakdown lets you read where the conviction actually lives, and where it's conspicuously absent.

 You can see live Smart Money sub-scores on any ticker page — e.g. /t/NVDA, /t/AAPL — or filter by it on the live scanner.
-The full Congressional trades feed and elite 13F holdings are Premium features at /app/congress and /app/holdings; the score weighting itself is free for everyone, every row, every day.
+The full Congressional trades feed and recent insider buys are Premium features at /app/congress and /app/holdings; the score weighting itself is free for everyone, every row, every day.

 See it live.